mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 consequences that comes with.

 So let's assume **all** work that is happening in a project is equally represented as tasks.
-Still, in many cases each stakeholder would only define their own tasks without receiving much input from other.
+Still, in many cases stakeholders would only define their own tasks without receiving much input from each other.
 Each stakeholder then pushes for their tasks to be planned for in a particular iteration.
 That is not an effective way of collaborating though and generally not in the best interest of the success of the project.
 A successful project needs to take all of the